Rule 38. Appeals from justice court to district court.

 (f)(5)(C) When entered, the district court’s judgment or other orders vacate the orders or judgment of the justice court and become the order or judgment of the case.

 (f)(6) Other dispositions.
 A defendant, at a point prior to entering a plea admitting guilt or a no contest plea, or prior to commencement of trial, may choose to withdraw the appeal and have the case remanded to the justice court.
 Within 14 days of the defendant notifying the court of such an election, the district court shall remand the case to the justice court.

-(g)(1) the court shall conduct such hearing and make the appropriate findings or orders.
+(g)(1) the court must conduct such hearing and make the appropriate findings or orders, and

-(g)(2) Within 14 days of entering its findings or orders, the district court shall remand the case to the justice court , unless the case is disposed of by the findings or orders, or the district court retains jurisdiction pursuant to §78A-7-118(6).
+(g)(2) within 14 days of entering its findings or orders, the district court must remand the case to the justice court, unless the case is disposed of by the findings or orders, or the district court retains jurisdiction pursuant to § 78A-7-118(6).

 (h) Retained jurisdiction.
-In cases where the district court retains jurisdiction after disposing of the matters on appeal, the court shall order the justice court to forward all cash bail, other security, or revenues received by the justice court to the district court for disposition.
-The justice court shall transmit such monies or securities within 21 days of receiving the order.
+In cases where the district court retains jurisdiction after disposing of the matters on appeal, the court must order the justice court to forward all monetary bail, other security, or revenues received by the justice court to the district court for disposition.
+The justice court must transmit such monies or securities within 21 days of receiving the order.

 (i) Other bases for remand.
-The district court may also remand a case to the justice court if it finds that the defendant has abandoned the appeal.
+The district court may also dismiss the appeal and remand the case to the justice court if it finds that the defendant has abandoned the appeal.

 (j) Justice court procedures on remand.
-Upon receiving a remanded case, the justice court shall set a review conference to determine what, if any proceedings need be taken.
-If the defendant is in custody because of the case being considered, such hearing shall be had within five days of receipt of the order of remand.
+Upon receiving a remanded case, the justice court must set a review conference to determine what, if any proceedings need be taken.
+If the defendant is in custody because of the case being considered, such hearing must be had within five days of receipt of the order of remand.
 Otherwise, the review conference should be had within 28 days.
-The court shall send notice of the review conference to the parties at the addresses contained in the notice of appeal, unless those have been updated by the district court.
+The court must send notice of the review conference to the parties at the addresses contained in the notice of appeal, unless those have been updated by the district court.